 You: “Good.
 I’m taking a weekend course in Japanese which is very engaging” / “I just finished reading a book about the Second World War” / “I started playing the new Mass Effect” / “I went to a seminar about edible plants”

 3. Make it your mission to learn 2-3 things about people you meet

 It makes the meeting more interesting for both of you if you have a small mission.
 Here are 3 examples of things you can try to learn about someone:

 Your mission can be to ask people about these things when it feels natural.
-You get a reason to talk to them and you might find common interests.
+This gives you a reason to talk to them and helps you to find common interests.

+4. Share something slightly personal